Close Menu

 We will use our legal skills to help you through the SSA appeal process.
 It is our goal to win your osteoarthritis benefits.
 But, it also our goal to make filing for SSD benefits easier for you.
 We offer a free review of your case.
 If you call, then there is no pressure to become a client.
 You can simply ask questions.
 We will answer.
 Even if we don’t accept your case, we will still try to help you.

 How much is the fee?
 It is 25% of your back benefit.
-Also, there is a fee cap set at $7200 by the SSA.
+Also, there is a fee cap set at $9200 by the SSA.
 However, you never pay more than the fee cap at the hearing stage of your case.
-And, 25% of your back benefit is usually less than the $7200 cap.
-You will pay whatever is the lesser amount and only if we win the case.
+And, 25% of your back benefit is usually less than the cap.
+You will pay whatever amount is less and only if we win the case.
 Therefore, you have nothing to lose by hiring the legal team with the most experience, Cannon Disability Law.

 THE COST WHEN YOU DON’T HIRE THE RIGHT LAWYER